 4. Breaks, rest periods, and meals

-5. Vacation time and other leave
+5. Vacation time, family leave and other benefits

 No. In California, employers are not required to give employees any vacation time, either paid or unpaid.
 But IF an employer does decide to provide vacation time, there are certain rules it must follow.
 See more at our Guide to Employee Leave Rights in California.

 Do I have a right to time off for holidays?